CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="module_CivoCloud/api.Webhook..createWebhook"></a>

 #### Webhook~createWebhook(url, [options]) ⇒ <code>Promise</code>
 creates and registers a new webhook onto the civo account.
+[POST]

 **Kind**: inner method of [<code>Webhook</code>](#module_CivoCloud/api.Webhook)
 **Returns**: <code>Promise</code> - resolves with the newly created webhook or rejects with an error